 Enabling you to relax and have fun with your dog is my goal.

-I can show you how to make some small changes that can make a big difference to your life together.
+I can show you how to make some small changes that will make a big difference to your life together.
 A little bit of training can go a very long way, your dog will enjoy it and you never know, you might too!